 - Alcohol and Caffeine: High amounts of alcohol or caffeine can increase heart rate and may trigger irregular beats.

-- Medications: Certain drugs, especially those for heart or lung issues, may disturb the heart’s signals and lead to arrhythmias.
+- Medications: Certain drugs may disturb the heart’s signals and lead to arrhythmias.

 - Thyroid Problems: Thyroid disorders can affect heart rate and increase the chance of irregular rhythms.

-- Stress and Anxiety: High stress levels increase adrenaline, which may cause a fast or irregular heartbeat.
+- Stress and Anxiety: High stress levels increase adrenaline, which may cause a fast or irregular heartbeat as well as premature beats.

 By understanding these causes, you can take steps to reduce your risk.
 For instance, managing blood pressure and avoiding too much caffeine can make a difference.